epinio/epinio/docs/acceptance_tests.md

   1. `EPINIO_SKIP_PATCH`: When present and not empty the test startup will skip over patching the epinio server pod of the test cluster.
-This should be used when the test cluster still has a an epinio installation from a previous run.
+This should be used when the test cluster still has a epinio installation from a previous run.
 See `tmp/skip_cleanup` as well.